RenderKit/embree/doc/src/api.md

 This feature can be used to disable selected triangle mesh or hair geometries for specifically tagged rays, e.g. to disable shadow casting for some geometry.
-This API feature is disabled in Embree by default at compile time, and can be enabled in cmake through the `RTCORE_ENABLE_RAY_MASK` parameter.
+This API feature is disabled in Embree by default at compile time, and can be enabled in CMake through the `RTCORE_ENABLE_RAY_MASK` parameter.

 Filter Functions